Rabrg/rabrg.github.io/muses.md

 ### Quotes

-- "'Beauty is Truth, Truth Beauty.' – that is all / Ye know on earth, and all ye need to know" - John Keats
+> 'Beauty is Truth, Truth Beauty.' – that is all / Ye know on earth, and all ye need to know" - John Keats

-- "The things that we love tell us what we are" - Thomas Aquinas
+> "The things that we love tell us what we are" - Thomas Aquinas

 ### Visual